Merkel to give Auschwitz 60 million euros from Germany during first visit

 “I want to show that these funds are created as a tool for the future, for the next generation, for education.
 It’s not a way to point the finger at a country’s history, because that’s not my role.”

-The proceeds from the foundation’s fund, which relies on payouts from bonds, proved to be lower than hoped in part due to the 2009 financial crisis.
+The proceeds from the foundation’s fund, which relies on payouts from bonds and was opened a decade ago, proved to be lower than hoped in part due to the financial crisis in 2009.

-Cywinski appealed for more support two years ago.
+Cywinski, who had also considered riskier stock market investments, appealed to donor countries for more support two years ago.
 Germany is the only country that has responded to date.
 The United States and Poland have previously been big donors.

-Reporting by Joanna Plucinska, Additional reporting by Wojciech Zurawski, and Andreas Rinke and Joseph Nasr in Berlin; Editing by Alison Williams
+Merkel has previously visited other concentration camp sites and met survivors of Auschwitz. ($1 = 3.8990 zlotys) (Reporting by Joanna Plucinska, Additional reporting by Wojciech Zurawski and Andreas Rinke in Berlin; Editing by Alison Williams)